 - Be registered in the Hoosier Riverwatch online database.

 - Be actively sampling and submitting data into the database (those receiving equipment grants must actively sample and submit data at least four times per year for two years).

 - Agree to continue monitoring and submitting data into the online database.

 The Hoosier Riverwatch coordinator tracks equipment use and uses the above criteria to justify the expense of continuing to supply these materials to grantees.

 E. coli testing materials are also available, but only to individuals that meet the above criteria and attend a Hoosier Riverwatch advanced training workshop.

 Hoosier Riverwatch may also supply nonconsumable monitoring supplies -- such as transparency tubes, thermometers, aquatic kick nets, dip nets, magnifiers, ice cube trays, etc. -- whether the need is due to breakage, loss, or expansion of a monitoring program.
 The availability of nonconsumable supplies is dependent on whether requested supplies are available in-house or whether the Indiana Department of Environmental Management has funds to purchase and provide the needed supplies.

 How to Order

-Use the Equipment Request to order the refills you need.
+Use the Equipment Request (State Form 57140) to order the refills you need.
 The Hoosier Riverwatch staff welcomes your requests!
 In fact, they would rather refill your supplies because you use them up so quickly, rather than because they expired.
 Either way, please keep up your monitoring and data entry efforts.
 Your participation makes a difference!

 If you are ordering nonconsumable supplies, provide this information in the “Other” field at the bottom of the Equipment Request: